TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 In the newly built Green environment, existing users validate that the resources they are running on are fully compatible with the next version of Kubernetes, and once validation is complete, they switch their application traffic from the existing Blue environment to the newly built Green environment.
 If something goes wrong during the validation phase in the Green environment, you can simply roll back by deleting the Blue environment without switching traffic.

 ##### 4. Discard the Blue environment (all worker node groups from previous versions).
-If the versions of the control plane and all worker node groups do not match, it is not possible to perform the next step, upgrading the system pods.
-Discard the Blue environment to bring all node groups in the cluster up to the upgrade version.
+Discarding all resources in the Blue environment will cause the control plane and all worker node groups to have consistent versions.

-##### 5. Upgrade the system pod via the Upgrade button on the Cluster Query screen.
-System Pod upgrade is performed for the Kubernetes cluster configuration.

-> [Caution]
-> If a system Pod upgrade is not performed, some Pods might not function properly.

 <a id="api-endpoint-ipacl"></a>
 ### Enforce IP Access Control to Cluster API Endpoints